 - Rejoined the Paris Climate Agreement.

-- Renegotiated trade relations with Europa.
+- Renegotiated trade relations with Europe.
 (Not in a way I like, but it’s an election promise Biden kept.)

 - Named 42 federal judges, more than Obama and Trump did in their first years.

 If this is what “failure” looks like, this center-right commentator would hate to see Biden succeed.

 The painful American withdrawal from Afghanistan, high inflation and the ongoing COVID-19 pandemic don’t help.

 Only the first is Biden’s fault.
 The president doesn’t set interest rates.
 He certainly doesn’t control a disease.